juergenweb/FrontendLoginRegister/README.md

 After installing a language file all titles and descriptions in that language will be added to the pages (and to SeoMaestro fields if installed).

 ## ToDo
-Email templates translation files will not be found by ProcessWire by default, because these are HTML and not PHP files - Eventually using a hook to add them to the translation files list

-Translations in the email templates are always in the default language.
-Static translations will not be rendered in the user language.
+Testing, testing, testing....

-This read me file will be completed time after time - so please be patient ;-)
+This read me file will be extended time after time - so please be patient ;-)